 Will oak trim come back in style?

 I do not have a glass ball, but my guess is “No”.
 There are so many other great woods out there that the honey oak that is in all houses built in the past 30-year time span will need to upgrade or modernize in some way or another.

 Have you seen any new construction with honey oak in it?
 I know that I have not.
 While I do feel that more light and natural woods will be making a comeback, I do not feel the construction-grade honey oak that was all over my house will be making its way back in style.

-Even, this HGTV article talks about 2020 kitchen cabinet trends really make your house look dated.
-Other articles have mentioned oak as possibly coming back, they are not referring to the good old honey oak that we have (or I think can I say had) throughout our house.
-I am sure these trends will continue into 2021 as well.
+Even, this Bob Vila article talks about how honey oak kitchen cabinet trends really make your house look dated.
+Other articles have mentioned oak as possibly coming back, but they are not referring to the good old honey oak that we have (or I think can I say had) throughout our house.
+I am sure these trends will continue into 2023 as well.

 How to get rid of the oak color (not replacing)?